- Why is workflow important in the kitchen?

 An extremely helpful feature of a restaurant POS system is the ability to easily control food stocks.
 Set up stock quantities for your menu items and keep them updated as you go.

 That way, you won’t have to tell a customer you can’t make their favorite dish.
-Additionally, this can help you stay on top of reordering new stock before it runs out.
+Additionally, this can help you stay on top of reordering new stock before it runs out, ensuring an efficient restaurant kitchen workflow.

 Pro tip: In case you do run out of an ingredient, you can mark it as out-of-stock so it appears as sold out for the customer.